 What we can offer:

 - Six Royal British Legion Care Homes, each providing long-term nursing and personal care.
-Some also provide dedicated dementia care and respite care.
+Some also provide dedicated dementia care.
+Respite care is provided according to availability.

 - An information database about non-Legion care homes available to the ex-Service community.

-Our six homes vary in size from 47 bedrooms to 76 bedrooms.
+Our six homes vary in size from 47 bedrooms to 90 bedrooms.
 Each is a safe, well-equipped environment, which is intended to be a real home, somewhere that our residents can feel comfortable, for however long they stay.
 Care home communities include men and women of varied ages and abilities.
-Each home has an Activity Co-ordinator who tailors activities to residents' needs, to enable each person to get involved with group activity sessions, maintain individual hobbies and interests, and develop new ones.
+Each home has a dedicaated social activity team who tailor activities to residents' needs, enabling each person to get involved with group activity sessions if they choose to, maintain individual hobbies and interests, and develop new ones.

 Because our homes are exclusive to ex-Service people and their dependants, there's a unique camaraderie.
 Each home has a Statement of Purpose and Resident Guide available on request, which clearly define the care and services provided.